athnikas/dbt-airflow-workshop/README.md

     wsl --set-default-version 2 # if it is installed and version is 1
     ```

-2. Reset your user's password (if you already had an Ubuntu account and forgotten the password...)
+2. Reset your user's password (if you already had an Ubuntu account and forgotten the password like me... 🥶)
 Instructions can be found in the following [link](https://itsfoss.com/reset-linux-password-wsl/).

-3. If you do not have WSL enabled, execute the following steps.
+3. If you do not have WSL enabled, use the `Install Using Windows Features` guide in the following [link](https://techcommunity.microsoft.com/t5/windows-11/how-to-install-the-linux-windows-subsystem-in-windows-11/m-p/2701207).

 ## Ubuntu Installation

+To install Ubuntu on your machine use the guide (steps 1, 2, 3) in the following [link](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#3-download-ubuntu).

 ## Visual Studio Code Installation

+Download and install from the official [link](https://code.visualstudio.com/download).

 ## Github Account

+First create a Github account using the guide in the following [link](https://learn.microsoft.com/en-us/visualstudio/version-control/git-create-github-account?view=vs-2022).
+Then generate a personal access token using the guide in the following [link](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 Edit your `~/.bashrc` file and add 3 envrionmental variables as follows: